 The adrenal glands are paired endocrine glands found on top of the kidneys.
-They are composed of an inner medulla and an outer cortex, which is in turn divided into three zones.
-The zona glomerulosa is the outermost layer of the adrenal cortex, and is responsible for secreting the mineralocorticoid hormones which are important in regulating fluid balance.
+They are composed of an inner medulla and an outer cortex, which is, in turn, divided into three zones.
+The zona glomerulosa is the outermost layer of the adrenal cortex and is responsible for secreting the mineralocorticoid hormones (i.e., aldosterone), which are important in regulating fluid balance.
 Further information on the anatomy of the adrenal glands can be found here.

-In this article we will discuss the structure of the zona glomerulosa, as well as the functions of the hormones it produces.
+In this article, we will discuss the structure of the zona glomerulosa and the functions of the hormones it produces.

 The zona glomerulosa is the outermost layer of the adrenal cortex, lying just below the fibrous adrenal capsule.
 It accounts for around 15% of the thickness of the cortex.